Tuesday, 24 April 2012

 In short, take all the continuity out and hey presto - it's a brand spanker.

-As it's intended to be completely different from the original, it allows directors a greater freedom of originality and plot development.
+As it's intended to be completely different from the original, it allows directors a greater freedom of originality.

 The only thing that will remain true will obviously be central characters.

-There are others of course, but the best example would be Christopher Nolan's Batman.
+There are of course others but the best example is Christopher Nolan's Batman.

 I'm hopeful it will be a truly astonishing conclusion with The Dark Knight Rises in July which nicely fits in and around my birthday.

-If it's not truly awesome, and just great - it'll be a big disappointment.
+If it's not truly awesome, it'll be a big disappointment.

-I'll admit, it did have its boring bits but the screen truly sizzled when the demented Joker nervously twitched his panda eyes.
+The Dark Knight was sometimes boring but the screen truly sizzled when the demented Joker nervously twitched his panda eyes.

 Could Bane better him?
 I hope so.